 A 60% reduction achieved in just 10 months.

-In addition to Dr. Collazo’s analysis of how and why errors occur, this workshop features multiple interactive exercises allowing you to work in small groups with your colleagues to tackle common manufacturing problems.
+In addition to Dr. Collazo’s analysis of how and why errors occur, this workshop features multiple interactive exercises allowing you to work in small groups with your colleagues to tackle common manufacturing problems associated to cognition and mental processes.

-Dr. Collazo will work with the small groups and help you form solutions you can take back to your facilities.
+Dr. Collazo will work with the small groups and help form solutions manufacturers can take back to their facilities.

 Some of the interactive exercises you will work on include: